NEERAJISM/Capstone/README.md

 4. Place the **unzipped** folders in the `2021/` or `2022/` directories.
    ⚠️ Note: Unzipping `.rar` files can be tricky on Windows.
-   ✅ TODO: Consider using Docker to simplify the setup process.
+   ✅ TODO: May use Docker to simplify the setup process.